 If you’ve been considering trying varifocals (or are just curious), this article is for you.
 Here we explain everything about varifocal lenses, including how they were first developed, the different types, and the pros of cons to using this lens.

-All varifocal lenses have an element of peripheral distortion, which is due to the way the lenses are designed, and is completely normal.
-Better lenses manage this distortion better and move it further towards the edges of the lens, thus improving the field of vision and ease of use for wearers.
+As a result, they have an element of peripheral distortion, which is completely normal due to their design.
+Higher-quality varifocals manage the distortion better by moving it towards the edge of the lens and providing a greater field of vision and ease of use for wearers.

 Elite HD features multi-aspheric, Freeform lens technology including a special aberration filter to greatly reduce distortion at the edge of the lens.